RZHBATMAN/test-git/README.md

 # Special libraries used for the project
 ## yfinance
-This is the library supported by yahoo finance, where one could down load historical data of stocks.
+This is the library supported by yahoo finance, where one can download historical data of stocks.
 ## from pykalman import KalmanFilter
-pykalman is a library developed for implementing kalman filter algorithm, which removes the noise from a wave (which represents stock price in my project).
+pykalman is a library developed for implementing kalman filter algorithm, which is an algorithm that helps remove the noise from a wave (the stock price in my project).
 ## numpy.fft import fft,fftfreq,ifft
 numpy.fft is used for conducting fourier transform.
 This is used in extracting the first feature for my classification problem.
 ## sklearn